google/android-riscv64/README.md

 You can then use `vncviewer localhost:6444` to connect to your riscv64 cuttlefish!

-(Note that even on a fast Xeon workstation it takes several minutes to get to the boot animation and tens of minutes to get to the home screen!)
+(Note that even on a fast Xeon workstation it takes several minutes to get to the boot animation and ten minutes to get to the home screen!)

 ## How do I contribute?